bxviu/CMPM-120---Final-Project/README.md

 Getting Old

-[mainGame] Play it here:
+Play it here:
 https://bxviu.github.io/CMPM-120---Final-Project/index.html

-[prototypes] Play the prototypes here:
+Play the prototypes here:
 Core Gameplay - https://bxviu.github.io/CMPM-120---Final-Project/core-gameplay-1.html
 Cinematics - https://bxviu.github.io/CMPM-120---Final-Project/cinematics-1.html
 Scene Flow - https://bxviu.github.io/CMPM-120---Final-Project/scene-flow-1.html

-[theme] We chose to pursue the idea of "nearby in space, but distant in time" by having an older version of the character revisit his childhood home and rediscover his memories as a child.
+We chose to pursue the idea of "nearby in space, but distant in time" by having an older version of the character revisit his childhood home and rediscover his memories as a child.
 So the character is physically near the space but the events that he's examining happened a long time ago.

 [selectableRequirements] The documentation describes which of the three selectable requirements your team is attempting to satisfy (see below).